 A Dog Breeding Establishment is defined as any premises (including a private house) used to carry on a business of breeding dogs for sale.

-You must have a dog breeding licence if either:
+You must have a dog breeding licence (Animal Activity Licence) if you do either or both of the following:

-you run a business that breeds and sells dogs
+- you run a business that breeds and advertises dogs for sale

-you breed 5 or more litters during a 12 month period and sell any of the puppies
+- you breed 3 or more litters during a 12 month period

-If you satisfy any of the conditions above it is likely you will need to apply for a Dog Breeding Licence.
-This licence is required by law under the Breeding of Dogs Acts 1973 and 1991, and the Breeding and Sale of Dogs (Welfare) Act 1999.
+If you satisfy any of the conditions above you will need to apply for a Dog Breeding Licence.
+This licence is required by law under the Animal Welfare Act 2006 and the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.

-If you wish to apply for a Dog Breeders Licence please contact the Licensing Team on 01507 613522.
+If you wish to apply for a Dog Breeders Licence please contact the Licensing Team by email at email@example.com

 The current cost of a dog breeding licence, with this Authority, is £120.00.
-In addition, first time applicants will be recharged the cost of the vets inspection'.
+In addition, first time applicants (and where appropriate, renewal applicants) will be recharged the cost of the vets inspection.

-Applicants must not have been previously disqualified under the:
+Applicants must not have been previously disqualified under the following and other relevant legislation:

 - Dog Breeding Acts of 1973 & 1999 from keeping a breeding establishment;